-Sources: Michigan Department of Labor and Economic Opportunity; Michigan Department of Technology, Management, and Budget N/A - Not Available
+Sources: Michigan Department of Labor and Economic Opportunity; Michigan Department of Technology, Management, and Budget $N/A - Not \ Available$

-The preceding WARN notice was effective July 27, 2024 and impacted a total of 43 jobs, though it is unknown how many of those jobs are in Clare County.
+The preceding WARN notice was effective July 27, 2024 and impacted a total of 43 jobs.
 While job loss is detrimental for those affected, it is important to note that this represents only 0.6% of the at-place employment within the county in 2024, and job creation has been significantly positive within Clare County in the past few years.